NYPL/digpres/docs/management/user_accounts_audit.md

 3. Review individual System Users one by one
 4. Confirm if the account holder is still active
    1. If it is an NYPL employee account, use Workday to check if they still work at the Library
-   2. If it is a contractor, check with user accounts manager in the Information Technology Group (ITG) if the person still works for the Library
+   2. If it is a contractor, check with user accounts manager in the Information Technology Group (ITG) whether the person still works for the Library
-   3. If it is a service account, check documented usage for the account, and see if the entity who is responsible for its use still needs it
+   3. If it is a service account, check documented usage for the account, and see if the entity still needs it
 5. If the account is no longer active, use “Delete User” to remove them from Preservica

 ## Virtual machine accounts audit instructions

 There are three virtual machines that we use for Preservica.
-Below steps are to be run
-on each individual machine.
+Below steps are to be run on each individual machine.

 1. Log in to the virtual machine (VM)